Mathaeusxs/outfit7-test/README.md

 # Events7 Application

-A full-stack event management application built with Angular, NestJS, and MariaDB in an Nx monorepo.
+A full-stack event management application built with Angular (with an experimental Vue 3 client), NestJS, and MariaDB in an Nx monorepo.
 This application was created as a technical assessment and served as a playground for testing new implementations, architectural patterns, and full-stack development principles.

 **Note:** As with any experimental project, bugs are not just possible—they're practically guaranteed.
 Consider them "features in disguise" waiting to be discovered! 🐛